Navigating Holiday Nutrition: Embrace Joy and Wellness

 Q&A: Holiday Nutrition Edition

-Q: I always feel bloated and sluggish after holiday meals — what helps?
 A: Stick to consistent meals, stay hydrated, and move gently (a walk helps digestion).
-Avoid skipping meals or trying to “compensate” the next day — it worsens the cycle.
+Avoid skipping meals or trying to “compensate” the next day; it worsens the cycle.

-Q: Is it okay to eat sweets daily during the holidays?
-A: Yes.
-In fact, allowing sweets regularly can reduce the binge-restrict cycle.
-Pair sweets with protein or fat to help with blood sugar.
+A: Yes!
+Allowing sweets regularly can reduce the binge-restrict cycle.
+Pair sweets with protein or fat to help manage blood sugar.

-Q: Should I wait until January to “get serious” again?
-A: No. The best time to build sustainable habits is in your real life — messy, busy, and joyful.
-You don’t need to start over.
-You just need to keep going, with support.
+A: No!
+The best time to build sustainable habits is in your real life—messy, busy, and joyful.
+You don’t need to start over; you just need to keep going, with support.

 The Bottom Line

-The holidays don’t have to derail your health — but they also don’t need to be micromanaged.
+The holidays don’t have to derail your health, but they also don’t need to be micromanaged.
 You can honor your body and enjoy your traditions.
 You can feel energized without obsessing.

 What supports you: